gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - We've added a new module, `iam-groups` that configures a best-practices set of IAM Groups and corresponding IAM Policies (permissions) you can use to better manage the security of your AWS account.
+  - We&apos;ve added a new module, `iam-groups` that configures a best-practices set of IAM Groups and corresponding IAM Policies (permissions) you can use to better manage the security of your AWS account.

 </div>